 A Message from Mrs. Franciosa...

-In this newsletter you will find information regarding:
+In this newsletter you can also find more information about:

 Principal, Evergreen Elementary School